Community gardens are places where people grow food, create habitat and connect with nature and their local community.

 Establishing a community garden

-If you’re interested in establishing a community garden but you’re not sure where to start, we'd encourage you to spend some time in an established community garden to gain an understanding of what's most needed to establish a community garden and keep the garden going strong.
+Before establishing a community garden, we encourage you to spend time in an established community garden to understand what's most needed to establish a community garden and keep the garden going strong.

 Permission is required from the land owner to establish a community garden.
 Inner West Council supports a "bottom-up" approach, where community members form a group and approach Council or other landholders for access to land and assistance.

-Inner West Council – formerly Ashfield, Leichhardt and Marrickville councils – is in the process of merging its individual community garden programs.
+Inner West Council is in the process of merging its individual community garden programs.
 For the time being, differing policies apply depending on the suburb in which you want to establish a garden.

 Select a suburb from the list below for the relevant policy and contact details: